justsmoke/PyCompl/README.md

 ======
 Usage:

-Put the file PyComp.vim in directory ~/.vim/after/ftplugin/python/
+Put the file python_Compl.vim in directory ~/.vim/after/ftplugin/

-Add 'filetype plugin on' to your ~/.vimrc
+Add 'filetype plugin on' to your ~/.vimrc configuration file

 Enjoy it!